What is Meditation Used for?

 Many businesses were intrigued by the fact that mindfulness could improve the mood of their employees.
 And form positive psychology, they knew that a happy employee works harder than a sad one.

-So the maths was quickly made and this yielded in the large business of corporated mindfulness courses, aimed at improving the spirits of the workforce.
+So the maths was quickly made, which yielded the large business of corporate mindfulness courses aimed at improving the spirits of the workforce.